 Using the dull end of the needle, position the torn leather back into place the best you can.
 Apply a piece of scotch tape or painters tape over the tear to hold the leather in position. (*Press the tape onto your skin a few times to remove some of the stickiness first.)

-Turn the bag or jacket inside out and locate the area of the tear from the interior.
+Turn the bag or jacket inside out and locate the area of the ripped leather from the interior.
 If your item is lined, see if there is seam already near the tear.
 If so, use a seam ripper to carefully open the seam to access the underside of the tear.
 (If no seam, use fingernail scissors to carefully cut a hole in the lining to access the torn leather.)

 Using fabric glue, affix the scrap of patch fabric to cover the tear (still working on the interior side of the leather).
 Your fabric will obviously need to be larger than the tear in order to adhere and properly patch the tear.
 Hold the patch in place for a few minutes to allow the glue to set before proceeding.

 Turn to the exterior side of the leather.
 Carefully remove the tape.
 Using the dull end of the needle, gently open the edges of the tear and spread a drop of fabric glue between the fabric and the torn edges of the leather.
 Wipe away any excess and allow the glue to set for several hours before proceeding.
+We do not recommend using a hairdryer or other heat source to speed up the setting or drying process.
+The hot air from a hairdryer is much too harsh for leather.

 Return to the interior lining of the bag or coat.
 Using your needle and thread, stitch the hole closed that was opened to access the underside of the leather.
 Don’t stress out about this part - it’s on the inside, and you’ll probably be the only one to ever know it’s there.